PavelKriz/PavelKriz.github.io/about.md

 <img style="float: right;" width="10%" src="/images/about/Madonna.jpg">

 My **bachelor thesis** was concerned with a solution of a mobile phone localisation using computer vision.
-The output of the thesis is used in theproject [Dowry Towns of Bohemian Queens](https://www.kralovskavennamesta.cz/en/index.html).
+The output of the thesis is used in the project [Dowry Towns of Bohemian Queens](https://www.kralovskavennamesta.cz/en/index.html).

 <img style="float: right;" width="10%" src="/images/about/Prasna_brana3_vol.jpg">